Countess Athena of Monpezat: Titles and styles

 Athena was styled as "Her Highness Princess Athena of Denmark, Countess of Monpezat" from birth until 1 January 2023.
-In September 2022, Queen Margrethe II decided to strip the descendants of her son Joachim of their princely titles.
+In September 2022, Queen Margrethe II decided to restrict the titles Prince and Princess to the direct line of succession to the throne.
+This had the effect of stripping the descendants of her son Joachim of their princely titles.
 Since 1 January 2023, she has been known as "Her Excellency Countess Athena of Monpezat".
 She and her father's three other children maintain their places in the order of succession.